mac-comp381/ruby-adventures/README.md

     ruby lib/metaprogramming/property.rb

 Now, add your own example of metaprogramming to `lib/metaprogramming`, in a similar spirit as the existing ones.
-Feel free to steal any of the existing code for your own effect.
+Feel free to steal any of the existing code for your own effort.

 What should your example do?
 Fool around!
 Be inventive!